Bone and tissue rebuilding or reconstruction for lost bone and gum volume

 We use different techniques to restore volumes of bone and gum that have been lost depending on the shape, dimensions and position of the bone defect and the quality of the gum tissue around it.

 A thorough assessment of your case is necessary to ensure that the ideal approach is recommended.
-At LCIAD, Dr Isabella Rochietta, Dr Koray Feran and Dr Morteza Mazinanian provide the following range of bone and soft tissue augmentation graft materials and options:
+At LCIAD Dr Koray Feran, Dr Shiraz Khan, Dr Tania Rafael Garcia and Dr Gustavo Silva are able to provide the following range of bone and soft tissue augmentation graft materials and options:

 Particulate bone augmentation